Convergence (puctually and uniformly)

 Then the Fourier series of f converges uniformly convergence with ratio

-What this important theorem says join with the previous Lemma is that the uniformly convergent of the Fourier series of a function is only necessary that the function has only a little more than "half derivative".
+This important theorem join with the previous Lemma says that having uniformly convergency of the Fourier series is just necessary the function to have jutst a little more than "half derivative".

-In summary, we have uniform convergence of Fourier Series of a function, it is only necessary
+Tu sum up, we have uniform convergence of Fourier Series of a function, it is only necessary:

 Was useful? want add anything?